kevinlee9/Semantic-Segmentation/README.md

 - [ ] Learning to Adapt Structured Output Space for Semantic Segmentation
 - [ ] Learned Shape-Tailored Descriptors for Segmentation
 - [ ] Normalized Cut Loss for Weakly-Supervised CNN Segmentation
-- [x] Semantic Segmentation with Reverse Attention: BMVC2017, add reverse branch, predict the probability of pixel that doesn't belong to the corresponding class. and use attention to combine origin and reverse branch
+- [x] Semantic Segmentation with Reverse Attention: BMVC2017, equally responses of multi classes(confusion in boudary region). add reverse branch, predict the probability of pixel that doesn't belong to the corresponding class. and use attention to combine origin and reverse branch

 #### Saliency
 - [x] Exploiting Saliency for Object Segmentation from Image Level Labels: CVPR2017